-Within the Handbook, this section (Section 5) includes a discussion of specific practices that competent authorities can take to encourage the application of SeBD, and that designers can take to help Implement SeBD at the facility layout level.
-It also discusses how adversary capabilities might change in the future and possible countermeasures that designers can employ now to be ready for those changes.
+The Handbook includes a discussion of how the foregoing principles and practices can be applied.
+Practices described include those that competent authorities can take to encourage the application of SeBD, and others that designers can take to help implement SeBD at the facility layout level.
+It also discusses how adversary capabilities might change in the future and specific countermeasures that designers may be able to employ now to be ready for those changes.